aiti-kace-devs/onemillion-coders-portal/backend/content/collections/pathways/for-professionals.md

 ---
 id: 76d4adf7-cf9c-47b6-a9c9-f9985e3390d2
 blueprint: pathway
-title: 'For Professionals Seeking to Upskill'
+title: 'Professionals Seeking to Upskill'
 subtitle: 'Advance your current career with new tech skills'
 description: 'Enhance your existing career with complementary tech skills that make you more valuable and open new opportunities.'
 icon: TrendingUp